kcayut/1a2b-Guess-number/README.md

 And this program provide 2 mode, you can guess the number produced by computer or you design an number to make computer gauss.
-But for the computer guess part, I only have randam guess so far, maybe more method well come up someday.
+But for the computer guess part, I only have random guess so far, maybe more method well come up someday.

 BTW I don't know why my "README" format is like a mess, so forgive me.